plone/training/views_3.rst

 We want to show the target audience but that attribute of the talk content type is not in the catalog.
 This is why we need to get to the objects themselves.

-We could also add a new index to the catalog that will add 'audience' to the properties of brains, but we should to weigh the pros and cons:
+We could also add a new index to the catalog that will add 'audience' to the properties of brains, but we should weigh the pros and cons:

 * talks are important and thus most likely always in memory
 * prevent bloating of catalog with indexes